LowellMakes/joetendo/adding_games.md

-Additional detail is available via the [RetroPie guide](https://retropie.org.uk/docs/Transferring-Roms/), but note that the SMB/CIFS method is not currently supported by Joetendo.
+Additional detail is available via the [RetroPie guide](https://retropie.org.uk/docs/Transferring-Roms/), but note that the SMB/CIFS method is not currently supported by Joetendo, and not all RetroPie emulators documented may be currently installed or configured.

 At the moment, there is no easy way to run the scraper to update the new game with art and metadata; this presently requires a keyboard